moorepants/learn-multibody-dynamics/motion.rst

 ==================

 In :ref:`Holonomic Constraints`, we discussed constraints on the configuration of a system.
-Configuration only concerns where points are and how reference frames are oriented.
+When defining configuration we are only concerned with the locations of points and how reference frames are oriented.
 In this chapter, we will consider constraints on the motion of a system.
-Motion concerns how points and reference frames move.
-Take parallel parking a car as a motivating example.
+Motion concerns how points and reference frames move in time.
+Take parallel parking a car as a motivating example, :numref:`fig-motion-parallel`.

 .. _fig-motion-parallel:
 .. figure:: figures/motion-parallel.svg